chingfhen/OODP-Stars-Application/README.md

 # OODP-Stars-Application

-The class diagram is available for download here.
+The class diagram is available for view or download.